Community Spotlight: Child Saving Institute

 Child Saving Institute

-Child Welfare Services
+Child Welfare Services:

-• Foster care/kinship
+• Foster care

-• Independent Living Skills
+• Independent Living Skills (Nebraska)

 • Triage Center

-• In home services
+• In home and in school services

-Emergency Shelter Services
+Emergency Shelter Services:

-Early Childhood Education
+Early Childhood Education:

 • Spellman Child Development Center

-Prevention Service
+Prevention Service:

-• Teen & Young Parent program
+• Teen & Young Paren Program (TYPP)

-• School & Family Enrichment program
+• School & Family Enrichment (SAFE)

 • KidSquad